Don’t buy that new iPhone – yet

 We’re a little over a week from September, and for some of us, we’re thinking about the end of summer, Labor Day, that sort of stuff.

 For others, like me, it’s time to hone in on the new iPhone hype.
 Multiple editions of the best-selling consumer product in the world will be announced in a few weeks, for a release that usually begins the next to last week of September.
 So if you were thinking of buying a new iPhone now, I would highly recommend against it.
 It’s a no brainer.
 Wait a few weeks and get the latest state of the art device Apple has, or save money on last year’s model.
+Individuals who damaged their older iPhones may still be able to use their smartphones with the help of damaged apple iphone repair services.

 When the new phones are announced, Apple immediately drops the price on older editions, usually by $100 and usually improves the specs, like throwing in extra storage.
 The iPhone 12 currently starts at $799, so you could pay $699 for the phone in a few weeks.
 The two-year-old iPhone 11 is currently $599 and the XR is $499.
 So look to spend less for them.